eminguney/transformers/benchmark/README.md

 # Benchmarks

-You might want to add new benchmarks.
+You might want to add new benchmarks..

 You will need to define a python function named `run_benchmark` in your python file and the file must be located in this `benchmark/` directory.